Last updated: March 2026

 Inorganic mulches do not break down.
 They are often used for decorative hardscaping or areas where you do not plan to plant frequently.

-Applying mulch seems simple—dump and spread—but doing it correctly ensures your plants thrive and your garden looks professionally manicured.
+Applying mulch properly ensures your plants thrive and your garden looks professionally manicured.

-Never mulch over weeds!
-Pull all existing weeds, roots and all.
-If the weeds are aggressive, you may want to lay down a layer of cardboard or newspaper (wetted down) before mulching.
-This acts as a biodegradable weed barrier.
+Never mulch over weeds.
+Pull all existing weeds completely.
+If the weeds are aggressive, you may want to lay down a layer of cardboard or newspaper before mulching to act as a biodegradable weed barrier.

-This is the secret to a professional look.
-Use a flat spade or an edging tool to cut a 2-3 inch deep trench along the border where the mulch meets your grass or walkway.
-This creates a "lip" that keeps the mulch inside the bed and prevents it from washing onto your lawn during rainstorms.
+Use a flat spade to cut a 2-3 inch deep trench along the border where the mulch meets your grass or walkway.
+This creates a lip that keeps the mulch inside the bed and prevents washout.

 Pour the mulch into small piles throughout the bed.
-Use a hard rake (bow rake) to spread it evenly.
+Use a hard rake to spread it evenly.
 Flip the rake over and use the smooth side to level the surface.

 Bagged mulch is sold at garden centers and hardware stores.
 A standard bag is 2 cubic feet.